csoroz/CIPs/CIP-XXXX/README.md

 signed by the same threshold of the master keys.
 This ensures that there is consent from the master key holders for all hard forks, which may include governance changes.

+This second feature is required to allow the holders of the master keys and the holders of the delegated governance keys to be different groups of individuals, without also allowing the holders of the delegated governance keys to act unilaterally to change any aspect of the system (including governance).

 # Specification